jirikavi/AngularJS-Toaster/README.md

 ### Common Issues
 - Toaster always shows up as "info"
     - Your `<toaster-container></toaster-container` might be placed inside of your routing directive.
-    - You have multiple `<toaster-container></toaster-container` elements without unqiue `toaster-id` configuration arguments.
+    - You have multiple `<toaster-container></toaster-container` elements without unique `toaster-id` configuration arguments.
 - [$sce:itype] Attempted to trust a non-string value in a content requiring a string
     - You have not specified: `bodyOutputType: 'trustedHtml'` when passing html as a body argument.
 - My toasts do not show up when I pop them, but after I perform another action.